AGRINFO AGRINFO logo

 Background

+Under the current FPA, the EU provides a total financial contribution of €725,000 per year (European Commission).
+The agreement allows EU vessels to fish the surplus of the allowable catch in Mauritius waters, and contribute regular supplies of tuna to the local fish-processing industry.
 Mauritius is the third largest supplier of canned tuna to the EU market after Ecuador and the Philippines.
 Products exported from Mauritius enter the EU market duty-free and quota-free, provided they meet the rules of origin defined in the interim Economic Partnership Agreement (EPA) between the EU and certain Eastern and Southern Africa States (including Mauritius and the Seychelles) (European Commission 2021).

 Resources

-Agreement in the form of an Exchange of Letters between the European Union and the Republic of Mauritius concerning the extension of the Protocol setting out the fishing opportunities and the financial contribution provided for by the Fisheries Partnership Agreement between the European Union and the Republic of Mauritius
+Council Decision (EU) 2022/1846 concerning the extension of the Protocol setting out the fishing opportunities and the financial contribution provided for by the Fisheries Partnership Agreement between the European Union and the Republic of Mauritius

 European Commission (2021) Ex-post and ex-ante evaluation study of the implementing protocol to the fisheries partnership agreement between the European Union and the Republic of Mauritius: final report.
 Directorate-General for Maritime Affairs and Fisheries.